Glory-AI/linux-systems-for-robotics/linux-notes/filesystem.md

 This directory contains data for servers.
 When running a web app etc. on your system, the HTML files stay here.
 It contains server specific related services.

+19. /sys

+A directory where you can manipulate devices connected to your computer e.g. increasing the brightness of a torch.